-Supplier shall communicate to the Material Planner and the Plant Materials Manager any event that affects its ability to comply with AAM's shipping schedules.
-Examples include, but are not limited to machine breakdowns, quality holds, capacity problems, force majeure (fire, flood, winter storm, etc.), and any other extenuating circumstances.
+Supplier shall communicate to the plant SCM team any issue that affects meeting AAM's shipping schedules, such as machine breakdowns, quality holds, capacity problems, force majeure, and any other extenuating circumstances.

-If a supplier does not meet the 100% OTIF (on time, in full) target, the supplier may be requested to provide corrective action plans to address the issue(s).
-Special actions shall be taken to eliminate the issue(s) and protect planned deliveries.
-Any potential plant disruptions shall be communicated in advance to the AAM plant Materials/SCM team.
-If the supplier is behind schedule, transportation must be secured to protect supply.
+If a supplier does not meet the 100% OTIF target, the supplier may be requested to provide corrective action plans to address the issues.
+Any potential plant disruptions shall be communicated in advance to the AAM plant SCM team.
+If the supplier is behind schedule, transportation must be secured to protect the supply.

-An ASN must be submitted at the time of the shipment to provide visibility of in-transit material.
+An ASN must be submitted at the time of shipment to provide visibility of in-transit material.
 Suppliers are expected to have trained associates available to send ASNs on all shifts of operation.

-Suppliers with union contract shall advise in writing within 60 days of the contract expiration date to ensure an agreed upon bank protection plan is in place.
-Supplier shall also communicate immediately upon ratification of a new contract, which will trigger the agreement to deplete the protection bank.
+Suppliers with union contracts expiring within 60 days shall communicate in writing the contract expiration date.
+An agreed upon bank protection plan must be in place to secure supply.
+Suppliers shall communicate immediately upon ratification of a new contract to trigger the depletion of the protection bank.

-AAM will monitor delivery performance and will generate Problem Reporting & Resolution documents (PRR's) for recurring issues within the supply chain requirements addressed in this section of the manual.
-Examples include, but are not limited to, incorrect Shipping paperwork, packaging, labeling, ASN violations (early, late, missing, incorrect), early or late shipments, missed shipments, routing violations, etc.
+AAM will monitor delivery performance and may generate a PRR for recurring issues within the supply chain, such as incorrect packaging or labeling, ASN violations, early, late or missed shipments, routing violations, etc.